 QUARTER 1 (Goal - Launch of New EHC Web Site)

 Revision of information architecture using Mesh to categorize all reports and products, improve mobile site, and initial search engine optimization for Launch.

+Homepage redesign – Develop a new homepage design informed by AHRQ review and user testing of at least 3 design concepts.
+Employ user-centered design and usability best practices to optimize for user experience and functionality.

 MeSH / Medline Plus -Map MeSH to Medline Plus concepts for initial launch.

 Search engine - Integrate new search engine and make initial adjustments on search algorithms and facets for review by AHRQ.
 Adjust accordingly.